Scalable AI LLM RAG Pipeline: Async Document Processing with LangChain, NestJS, BullMQ, and Qdrant - Andy Primawan

 Step 2: Acknowledgment and Queuing (BullMQ)

 Once the direct upload to S3 is complete, the frontend makes a second, lightweight API call to our backend.
-This call simply says, "Hey, the file is ready at this s3ObjectKey
+This call simply says, "Hey, the file is ready at this s3ObjectKey."

-and create a job in a message queue.
+Our NestJS controller's only job is to take that s3ObjectKey and create a job in a message queue.
 We're using BullMQ, a fantastic Redis-based queue system for Node.js.
 It's robust and gives us fine-grained control over our jobs.

 // In your NestJS service